🖌️

 This process tries to establish inside the company a quality culture and also helps the quality assurance responsible to understand the current state of the product after each code increment.

 The QA review checks all the work done in one PBI or bug and not is only another approval in the Pull Request, this is important because the goal of the review is to determine if the new code or the fix is the correct solution under a quality view and not under a development view, in other words, the reviewer checks if the change is correct for the users, the product, the sales team, and other development teams in order to assure the quality expectations of the company.
-See References about QA Reviews.
+See .

 Objectives/Tasks: